JereKuusela/valheim-infinity_hammer/publish/README.md

 # Changelog

 - v1.16
+	- Adds a new setting section for pre-defined key binds.
 	- Adds a new setting to add custom commands to the build menu.
 	- Adds a new setting `server_devcommands_undo` to allow using Infinity Hammer's own undo system even with Server Devcommands installed (default `true`).
 	- Adds a new parameter `radius` to the `hammer` command which allows selecting all nearby objects.